 We offer the victims of medical malpractice and their families a free, private consultation.
-Contact us today to schedule a meeting with Seth Gladstein, a skilled Kentucky medical malpractice lawyer, and find out if you may have a valid medical malpractice claim to pursue.
+Contact us today to schedule a meeting with Seth Gladstein, a skilled medical malpractice law firm, and find out if you may have a valid medical malpractice claim to pursue.

 Signs That You May Be a Victim of Medical Malpractice